-- Class C and Equivalent Classes: Class C Shares and Shares of Equivalent Classes are available only to Institutional Investors which are Capital Group Investors, subject to conditions established from time to time by Capital Group, including the entering into of a separate agreement with respect to management fee and/or other fund expenses, which are not deducted from these Shares' Net Asset Value. - Class Y and Equivalent Classes: Class Y Shares and Shares of Equivalent Classes are available only to Capital Group Investors, subject to conditions established from time to time by Capital Group, including the entering into of a separate agreement with respect to management fee and/or other fund expenses, which are not deducted from these Shares' Net Asset Value. - Class B and Equivalent Classes: Class B Shares and Shares of Equivalent Classes are available for individual investors investing either with the assistance of Distributors or directly.
+- Class C and Equivalent Classes: Class C Shares and Shares of Equivalent Classes are available only to Institutional Investors which are Capital Group Investors, subject to conditions established from time to time by Capital Group, including the entering into of a separate agreement with respect to management fee, the Annual Administration Charge and/or other fund expenses, which are not deducted from these Shares' Net Asset Value. - Class Y and Equivalent Classes: Class Y Shares and Shares of Equivalent Classes are available only to Capital Group Investors, subject to conditions established from time to time by Capital Group, including the entering into of a separate agreement with respect to management fee, the Annual Administration Charge and/or other fund expenses, which are not deducted from these Shares' Net Asset Value. - Class B and Equivalent Classes: Class B Shares and Shares of Equivalent Classes are available for individual investors investing either with the assistance of Distributors or directly.
 No initial investment and minimum amount is required to invest in Class B Shares and Shares of Equivalent Classes.
-A sales charge of up to 5.25% may be withheld by Distributors and other Intermediaries in the case of Class B and Equivalent Classes, or by the Management Company, from any amount to be invested in Shares (a switch from one Fund to another is deemed a sale for this purpose). - Class BL and Equivalent Classes: Class BL Shares and Shares of Equivalent Classes are available for individual investors investing with the assistance of Distributors which are subject to the minimum initial investment and amount held at any time as defined in the relevant Fund Information Sheet in Annex 2.
-A sales charge of up to 5.25% may be withheld by Distributors and other Intermediaries in the case of Class BL and Equivalent Classes, or by the Management Company, from any amount to be invested in Shares (a switch from one Fund to another is deemed a sale for this purpose).
+A sales charge of up to 5.25% may be withheld by Distributors and other Intermediaries in the case of Class B and Equivalent Classes, or by the Management Company, from any amount to be invested in Shares (a switch from one Fund to another is deemed a sale for this purpose). - Class BL and Equivalent Classes: Class BL Shares and Shares of Equivalent Classes are available for individual investors investing with the assistance of Distributors which are subject to the minimum initial investment and amount held at any time as defined in the relevant Fund